 • The words "My commission expires _____ (date)"

-Though not required by law in Indiana, keeping a logbook or journal of all traditional notarial acts is recommended by the state.
-Your journal is a record of notarizations you have performed and offers you protection from liability.
+Indiana does not require keeping a logbook or journal of all traditional notarial acts, but they recommend it as it serves as a record of notarizations you have performed and offers you protection from liability.

 Learn more about being a Notary Public in the Hoosier State below.